StefanRadic/QuizProgram/README.md

    Command prompt must be re-open after these commands were set in.
 To verify that the Environment Variable has been set, type: "java -version" (without quotes).

+2. Program can be launched by either opening QuizProgram.jar or QuizProgram.exe

-2. The JOptionPane unfortunately doesn't have an icon visible on the taskbar.
+3. The JOptionPane unfortunately doesn't have an icon visible on the taskbar.
 In case if program gets invisible, simply alt+tab to find it.